yakkomajuri/yakkomajuri.github.io/pages/blog/goals-for-2023.md

 ### Deadlift 5 plates

-**Overarching objectives:** Being functionally fit **Status:** Currently at 185kg.
+**Overarching objectives:** Being functionally fit

+**Status:** Currently at 4 plates.
 Somewhat of a continuation post 1000lb club.

 ### Hold a back lever for 5 seconds